opendocsg/slw-judgments-backfill/2018_SGHC_67/report.md

 48     In response to the Prosecution’s primary case, the Defence argued that, without relying on the presumption in s 18(1) of the MDA, the Prosecution could not establish that Kay Yong was in

-possession of the drugs. [note: 101] In this regard, the Defence cited _Tan Kiam Peng v PP_ [2008] 1 SLR(R) 1 (“ _Tan Kiam Peng_ ”) for the proposition that a person is not in possession of a thing if he or she believes it “to be something of a wholly different nature” (at [50]).
+possession of the drugs. [note: 101] In this regard, the Defence cited _Tan Kiam Peng v PP_ <span class="citation">[2008] 1 SLR(R) 1</span> (“ _Tan Kiam Peng_ ”) for the proposition that a person is not in possession of a thing if he or she believes it “to be something of a wholly different nature” (at [50]).
 The Defence submitted that, since Kay Yong had met with Mazlan expecting to repay a debt and to receive a debt book, Kay Yong believed that the Plastic Bag contained a debt book.
 The most that could be said was that he may have suspected that the Plastic Bag contained drugs, but suspicion was insufficient to establish the

 mental element of possession. [note: 102] For similar reasons, the Defence argued that Kay Yong also did not have the requisite knowledge of the nature of the drugs.
 It was further submitted that even on the Prosecution’s _alternative_ case – which relied on the presumptions in ss 18(1) and 18(2) of the MDA, Kay Yong had raised sufficient evidence to rebut the presumptions of possession and knowledge on a balance of probabilities.